hallambaker/Mathematical-Mesh/Web/Guide/account.md

 ~~~~

 Synchronization will fail if a device has been removed from the account or not yet connected.

+The 'account status' command returns the same information as 'account sync' without attempting
+synchronization.

 ## Escrow and Recovery